stedolan/counterexamples/src/mutable-matching.md

 code skips straight to the `"bar"` outcome, without rechecking whether
 $x = 42$.

-The assumption here is that $x$ did not change betwen the first pattern and the second.
+The assumption here is that $x$ did not change between the first pattern and the second.
 This assumption can be violated by the presence of two features: first, the ability to pattern-match on mutable fields, and second, the ability to run arbitrary code during